-- Establish cybersecurity operational best practices – Enhance protection further through practices such as vulnerability testing (to determine the biggest areas of exposure), application white listing (prevents unwanted software from running on your server by establishing a pre-approved “white list” of validated applications), tightening management of cybersecurity software updates (many successful malware and ransomware attacks can be traced to not installing available updates), and by training building facilities staff to be vigilant.
+- Establish cybersecurity operational best practices – Enhance protection further through practices such as vulnerability testing (to determine the biggest areas of exposure), application allow-listing (prevents unwanted software from running on your server by establishing a pre-approved “allow-list” of validated applications), tightening management of cybersecurity software updates (many successful malware and ransomware attacks can be traced to not installing available updates), and by training building facilities staff to be vigilant.

 Access Resources on Smart Buildings